-The Arizona Corporation Commission is granted the authority to issue an Order to Cease and Desist, apply to the Superior Court of Maricopa County for an injunction, transmit evidence to the Attorney General who may petition the Superior Court of Maricopa County for the appointment of a conservator or receiver, and transmit evidence to the Attorney General, County and United States Attorneys, who may file criminal cases.
+The Corporation Commission is authorized to enter cease and desist orders, to assess fines and to order restitution.
+The Commission may also apply to the Superior Court of Maricopa County for an injunction and the appointment of a conservator or receiver.
+It may also transmit evidence to the Attorney General, County and United States Attorneys, who may file criminal cases.

 The Securities Division makes a substantial commitment to its cases once litigation is commenced.
-Its investigators and certified public accountants become essential to the litigation in terms of marshaling witnesses and providing expert testimony.
-Because of their familiarity with the facts in the case they have investigated, the Division attorneys have been appointed Special Assistant Attorneys General to assist during litigation.
+Division attorneys litigate administrative and civil cases, assisted by special investigators, legal assistants, and certified public accountants.
+Because of their familiarity with the facts in a case they have investigated, Enforcement staff may also assist in criminal prosecutions of cases they refer for prosecution.